ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 We need to create a structure to hold our news content.
 The field tab is where you can assign existing fields and/or groups of fields to your channel.
 Since we don't have any existing fields, we'll need to create some.

-For our simple news section, let's create a Rich Text field to hold the content, or "body", of each news article.
+For our simple news section, let's create a Rich Text field to hold the content of each news article.

 Creating a Field
 ================